athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Fungus Leshy.md

     desc: "DC 16, attack +8; __3rd __  _[[Spells/Speak with Plants|Speak with Plants (Constant, Fungi Only)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
-    desc: "`pf2:1` (concentrate,polymorph,primal) The leaf leshy transforms into a giant mushroom or patch of fungi.
+    desc: "`pf2:1` (concentrate,polymorph,primal) The fungus leshy transforms into a giant mushroom or patch of fungi.
 This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"

   - name: "Spore Cloud"
-    desc: "`pf2:2` (poison) A fungus leshy can unleash a cloud of spores that irritates the eyes and throats of non-fungus creatures in a 15-foot emanation.
+    desc: "`pf2:2` (poison) A fungus leshy can unleash a cloud of spores that irritates the eyes and throats of non-fungus creatures in a @Template[emanation|distance:15].
 Each creature must succeed at a DC 16 Fortitude check save or take 1 persistent poison damage.\n\nA creature has its vision reduced as long as the persistent damage continues and can see only within 20 feet."

   - name: "Spores"
     desc: "  A creature that takes damage from a fungus leshy's spore pod Strike must attempt a saving throw with the same DC (DC 16 Fortitude check) and effect as its Spore Cloud ability"